-The four diribitors (Lat. diribitores) are magistrates of Nova Roma who are responsible for counting votes; when they have cross-checked each other, they turn their tallies over to the custodes.
-Because of their involvement in elections, diribitors cannot run for any office for which they would be counting the votes.
+The diribitores are a type of election officials as defined in article II.C.1. of the lex Tullia de comitiis habendis.
 In antiquity the diribitors were typically young men who had just completed their military service.
 The office of diribitor is a traditional first step toward the cursus honorum.

 They are appointed by a presiding officer shortly before the comitia, or by the edict of summons, for the duration of the comitia.
 Their term of office ends automatically when the comitia are dissolved.
 They shall uniformly receive service points according to the article III.A.7.c.ii of the lex Arria de censu civium aestimando, “4th rank Officials: Apparitor (accensus, scriba, praeco, lictor etc)”.
 Only assidui can be appointed, and the presiding magistrate is not allowed to occupy this office.